-- Although Salmonella has been the cause of most of the outbreaks, Norovirus, Campylobacter, E. coli O157, Listeria, Shigella, and other pathogens have been associated with cantaloupe.
+- Although Salmonella has been the cause of most of the outbreaks (23) and illnesses (997 persons), Norovirus, Campylobacter, coli O157, Listeria, Shigella, and other pathogens have also been associated with cantaloupe.

-There are many cantaloupe varieties, and growers will select seed based on their region’s soil type and weather conditions.
+There are many cantaloupe varieties, and growers select seeds based on their region’s soil type and weather conditions.

-Colorado farmers have been growing cantaloupes, and primarily the “netted gem” variation, for market since the Burpee company cultivar was introduced in the early 1880s.
+Colorado farmers have been growing cantaloupes, and primarily the “Netted Gem” variation, for market since the Burpee company cultivar was introduced in the early 1880s.
 Although there are several dozen farms growing cantaloupes across the state of Colorado, most are grown in the Rocky Ford region in the southeastern portion of the state.
-Landowner, politician, and entrepreneur, George Washington Swink built the melon industry after he transformed the region by developing a canal-based irrigation system; he also introduced honeybees to the region and invented the cantaloupe crate.
+Landowner, politician, and entrepreneur, George Washington Swink, built the melon industry after he transformed this region by developing a canal-based irrigation system.

-Many consider Rocky Ford cantaloupes to be some of the best, they have fetched a premium price for more than a century.
-They are known for their quality and sweetness, which is the result of the seed used and the type of soil in the region—a sandy loam or clay-loam soil, as well as certain production practices used.
+Many consider Rocky Ford cantaloupes to be some of the best.
+They are known for their quality and sweetness, which is the result of the seed used and the type of soil in the region—a sandy loam or clay-loam soil—as well as certain production practices used.